Orbitroll/MoshePizza/README.md

   - `GET /invoices/db` — Return latest 20 invoice rows from SQLite (id, totals, timestamps).
   - `POST /invoices/new-md/` — Build Markdown invoice and convert to PDF (Pandoc), then email it to the order’s email address via Gmail.

-- Tables (dine‑in)
+- Tables (dine-in)
   - `POST /tables/new-table/` — Allocate a table for the last order if `order_type == "dine-in"`; assigns a waiter, persists JSON under `used_tables/`.
   - `GET /tables/free-tables` — List currently free table numbers.
   - `GET /tables/table-<num>` — Return table JSON details for a specific table.
   - `DELETE /tables/delete-table/<num>` — Clear a table and free the waiter.
+  - UI: `GET /tables/waiters/` — Dashboard to monitor and clear tables.

 - Admin
-  - `GET /admin/Kitchen_bon` — Weather‑aware dough recipe suggestion.
+  - `GET /admin/Kitchen_bon` — Weather-aware dough recipe suggestion.
   - `POST /admin/order/pizza/` — Build pizzas from the last order and then redirect to invoice generation.

 - Debug